ldery/TARTAN/README.md

 # Should we be Pre-Training ?
 Exploring End-Task Aware Training In Lieu of Continued Pre-training

-[Coming Soon] This repository contains the source code for the paper [Should we be Pre-Training ?
+This repository contains the source code for the paper [Should we be Pre-Training ?
 Exploring End-Task Aware Training In Lieu of Continued Pre-training](https://openreview.net/forum?id=2bO2x8NAIMB), by Lucio M Dery, Paul Michel, Ameet Talwalkar and Graham Neubig (ICLR 2022).

 ---